 - a.
 With isopropyl alcohol, clean the zone where the double face tape will be applied. - b.
 Remove the protective film from the double face tape under the Robotiq Controller.
-Install the Robotiq Controller at its final location. - c.
+The double face tape is really hard to remove: be certain of the location before installing the Robotiq Controller. - c.
 Hold pressure for 60 seconds.